Ray Sadecki: New York Mets

 Despite joining an organization that had reigning Cy Young Award winner Tom Seaver, Jerry Koosman, Gary Gentry & Nolan Ryan, Sadecki made twelve starts for the Mets by the All-Star break in 1970, and was 7–3 with a 3.38 ERA.
 Regardless, his role shifted after the break; he became more of a spot starter & relief pitcher.

 At first, the new role did not suit Sadecki (7.20 ERA as a reliever vs. 3.64 as a starter in 1970).
 Manager Gil Hodges kept him in this role for the 1971 season, and he seemed to adapt (3.13 ERA as a reliever during the first half of the season) until a mid-season injury to Koosman created a need for a lefty starter in the rotation.
 His first two starts in July were complete games in which he did not allow an earned run, including a 5–2 victory over his former franchise, the Cardinals, in which Sadecki drove in a run & scored in the Mets' five run second off Steve Carlton.
 The hard luck that haunted Sadecki in 1968 seemed to return in 1971, though to a lesser degree.
 His record was only 7-7 despite a stellar 2.92 ERA.

 With the emergence of rookie phenom Jon Matlack in 1972, Sadecki became a full-time reliever.
 His role seemed to diminish further in 1973; all fourteen relief appearances to start the season came in losses in which the Mets were already down by a substantial number of runs.
 Regardless of his "Mop up duty" role, Sadecki pitched well (3.05 ERA).
 He stepped into Jim McAndrew's spot in the rotation for the second half of the season with moderate success (4-4, 4.16 ERA), but it was when he returned to the bullpen in September that Sadecki made his mark with Mets fans.
 When the Mets faced the Pirates in five crucial games that would determine the National League East, Sadecki made three appearances, in which he did not allow a run in eight innings pitched.
 He pitched four scoreless innings, and was the winning pitcher in the thirteen inning marathon that featured the famous "Ball on the wall" play.

 After not making an appearance in the 1973 National League Championship Series against the Reds, Sadecki pitched four of the seven games of the 1973 World Series against the Oakland Athletics, gaining the save in game four.
 The only run he allowed was in the seventh game.
 Bert Campaneris led off the fifth with a single, and advanced to second on a Cleon Jones error.
 Joe Rudi followed with a single that brought Campaneras home with the A's fifth run of their 5–2 victory.

-Sadecki kept this role for one more season with the Mets, after which he was traded back to the Cardinals for former MVP Joe Torre.
+Sadecki kept this role for one more season with the Mets.